mbgiord/vagrant-mulesoft-devenv/README.md

 ## Running MuleSoft's "Hello World" Application

-The next few steps should be performed from the (debian) virtual machine.
+The following steps should be performed within the newly created virtual machine.

 ### 1) Download MuleSoft's Anypoint-Examples